5 actionable ways to stress less

 In my nearly 14 years of living with Crohn’s disease, I’ve noticed how my stress can cause my disease to be symptomatic and spiral out of control.

 So how can we overcome stress?
-How can we take the reins, regain control of our thoughts, and protect our guts from the mind-body connection?
-While it may be impossible to eliminate stress in our lives, it’s certainly possible to learn about ways to cope and manage it.
+How can we take the reins, regain control of our thoughts, and protect our gut health through the mind-body connection?
+While it may be impossible to eliminate stress in our lives, it’s certainly possible to learn about ways to better manage it.

 Seb Tucknott, 32, of Brighton, England was diagnosed with ulcerative colitis in 2008 at age 21.
-Tucknott (Twitter: @SebTucknott), who founded the website IBDRelief.com, says he quickly recognized a link between stress and his flare ups.
+Tucknott says he quickly recognized a link between his stress and his flare-ups.
 As a business owner, Tucknott noticed he’d flare up when he had an impending project or deadline.
 “I’ve learned there is more to life than work and money.
 I try to set manageable deadlines and expectations.
 If I push myself too far, I will flare, and this will result in a far worse situation.”

 For Tucknott, time management is key to controlling his stress levels.
 “I realize now it’s far better to take smaller chunks of time out and take a little longer to get something done, than push myself, get a flare and end up having to take more time off to recover.
 It’s easier said than done, but I try my best listen to my body.”